hielo777/ConstructVault/README.md

 + 2: Create folders that facilitate search and project attribution
 + 3: Add comments that could help learning from the projects
 + 4: Share projects I have created or modified using the base ones
++ 5: Create some educationa content, like videos, explaining different aspects of Construct 3, and game development in general.